-Although there are all kinds of creative ways to find your signature scent, none is as indulgent or intimate as making your own bespoke fragrance.
+Although there are all kinds of creative ways to find your signature scent—even by forgoing fragrance altogether—none is as indulgent or intimate as making your own bespoke fragrance.
 Perfume provides a unique sensorial experience for the wearer—especially perfume oils—which have a luxe skin feel.
 And because perfume oils don’t contain alcohol, they melt into your skin and take longer to evaporate than traditionally manufactured cologne.
 Their velvety texture deepens throughout the day as it lingers on your skin’s surface.

 There are a couple of precautions when making your own perfume oils, especially when working with plant-derived essences which can be very powerful.
 According to the International Fragrance Association (IFRA), essential oils can be sensitizing or irritating if used incorrectly, so it’s important to stick to the ratios provided in the below recipe.
 Plus, some citrus essences like lime oil cause photosensitivity, so always research your ingredients.
 Just because an ingredient is natural doesn’t mean it’s harmless.

 Choose Your Perfume Oils

 Although how you blend scents is totally up to you, there are a couple of aromatic guidelines to keep in mind: Citrus notes are the most common head notes as they’re potent and assertive; florals usually make up the heart notes as they’re lighter and airy, and woodsy scents are ideal for base notes.
-(A sample blend would be something like bergamot, jasmine, and sandalwood.)
+(A sample blend would be something like bergamot, jasmine, and sandalwood).
 Here are further suggestions:

-Woody scent: Smith says cedar wood and labdanum are your best bets.
+Woody scent: Smith says cedarwood and labdanum are your best bets.
 “I like pairing these with something brighter and crisper like cognac extract, which isn’t too sweet.”
 Other woodsy scents include pine and sandalwood.

 Musky scent: Musk notes are historically derived from animals, however, there are some botanical options.
 “Ambrette is the closest to a botanical musk I’ve found,” says Smith.
-Try blending with a white rose, or a cedar wood for balance.
+Try blending with a white rose, or a cedarwood for balance.
 Vetiver is another earthy musk to explore for a depth of scent.

 Citrus scent: Bergamot, lemon, and grapefruit are some citrus fragrances that are especially on-trend this season.
 These are strong, crisp, and revitalizing.